jenhuynh/mindfulbites/README.md

 # Set Up the Development Environment
 1. If you haven't already, run Docker

-2. If you haven't already, fork and clone this repository.
+2. If you haven't already, fork and clone this repository

 3. Then create a .env file in the app/ directory & add these lines:
 ```REACT_APP_AUTH0_DOMAIN=<copy/paste your api key here>